danneu/kog/README.md

   InputStream after it has already been consumed upstream.
 For example, maybe consuming it transitions it into some sort of consumed stream type so that you must handle that case?
-- Unify websocket handler with kog handler system. e.g. I want to be able to mount a websocket handler at some arbitrary point in my middleware stack so that I can, for example, reuse my authentication middleware for websocket requests.
-- Get rid of the websocket handler strings keys, replace with something type-safe.